‘Vanderpump Rules’ Star Katie Maloney Announces Her New Podcast As Season Nine Remains Unconfirmed, Fans React

 Amid the ongoing closures throughout Los Angeles, which have been prompted by the coronavirus pandemic, Katie has teamed up with Dear Media on a podcast titled You’re Gonna Love Me, which is set to premiere to her online audience next Friday, August 14 and follows the podcasts of her Bravo co-stars, including Lala Kent and Stassi Schroeder, who was fired in June.

 “I’m so excited to officially announce the launch of my new podcast You’re Gonna Love Me.
 You can hear the trailer now and make sure you subscribe so you don’t miss anything!!
-My first episode will be live August 14th (one week from today!),” Katie wrote to her fans and followers on Instagram on August 7.
+My first episode will be live August 14th (one week from today!),” Katie wrote to her followers on Instagram on August 7.

 Following Katie’s announcement regarding the premiere date of the new program, she was flooded with congratulatory messages from fans who said they couldn’t wait until her podcast was launched.
 One of those fans, Katie’s co-star, Ariana Madix, including a series of pink heart emojis with her post.